There are 30 states plus Washington D.C. that require a front license plate.

 Features such as adaptive cruise control, lane-keep assist, and automatic braking are among the features disrupted by front plates.
 The sensors used in these features rely on accurate readings of the road which can be read incorrectly by the vehicle's technology due to a front license plate; rendering the advanced safety features useless.

 Automakers have seemingly disregarded this issue as many manufactures continue to make vehicles with no room for a front license plate.
 Some cars have sensors that are higher up on the vehicle leaving room for a front license plate without distracting from the safety features.

 Ways Drivers Get Around the Front Plate Law

-Some drivers attempt to circumvent the plate law by placing their plate in the window or by keeping it somewhere else inside the car, such as in the glove box or on the floor.
-However, laws tend to state that the plate must be in a fully visible location on the car.
+Some drivers attempt to circumvent the plate law by placing their plate in the window or by keeping it somewhere else inside the car.
+Popular locations for license plates to be stored are the glove box or on the floor.
+The law in most states that have a two-plate law, is that the plate must be in a fully visible location on the car not inside the car.
 Some states have various exceptions in place, such as Washington state, which allows for exceptions in the case of vehicles that do not have front locations specifically built for a front plate.
-In order to qualify for such an exemption, you have to write the Washington State Patrol and ask for a waiver.
+To qualify for such an exemption, you have to write the Washington State Patrol and ask for a waiver.

 Penalties for Disobeying the Front Plate Law

 Police will often pull over drivers who do not carry a front plate if the state requires it.
 The penalties vary by state.
 Sometimes a ticket is issued immediately and other times the driver may receive a verbal warning.
 Fines for this violation are usually between $100 and $200.

 Another method law enforcement uses is the fix-it ticket.
 This means that you initially get a ticket, but if you add the plate and then verify it with your local police department, the ticket will be canceled.
 If you're determined to drive without a front plate, the good news is that equipment tickets such as a fix-it-ticket rarely affect car insurance rates.